LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 ## Basic Json Path support

-Gson supports marshalling and unmarshalling JSON content into Java POJOs.
+Gson Type Adapters handle marshalling and unmarshalling JSON content into Java POJOs out of the box.
 Unfortunately the library requires a one-to-one relationship between a POJO and a JSON object.
 This means that the more complex a JSON document is, the more POJOs a developer must create.

 Gson Path adds basic [Json Path](http://goessner.net/articles/JsonPath/) support to solve this problem.
 Json Path is a query language similar to [XPath](https://en.wikipedia.org/wiki/XPath), which allows you to reference elements within a document through shorthand notation (e.g. `parent.child`).

-This shorthand notation is extremely useful to avoid creating numerous Java POJOs to access a particular subsection of a JSON document.
-Gson Path takes advantage of this Json Path 'dot notation' concept to give developers the ability to reference specific fields within a JSON tree from the standard Gson `SerializedName` annotation (this works for Type Adapter reading and writing).
+This shorthand notation is extremely useful as it provides access to a particular subsection of a JSON document.
+Gson Path takes advantage of this Json Path 'dot notation' query to allow developers to reference specific fields within a JSON tree from the standard Gson `SerializedName` annotation (this works for Type Adapter reading and writing).

 For example, given the following JSON: